linode/docs/docs/websites/cms/how-to-install-ghost-cms-on-ubuntu-16-04.md

         sudo mkdir -p /var/www/ghost

 2. Change ownership of the `/var/www/ghost` directory to the non-root user with `sudo` privileges that you created.
-In this example, `exampleuser`:
+In this example, `ghostexample`:

         sudo chown ghostexample:ghostexample /var/www/ghost